sergio-costas/lxcraft/README.md

 It will create the container, install the snaps and .deb files, copy all the files in the current folder into the container, create the snap, and copy it outside the container.

+To update the packages inside the container, just use *lxcraft update*.
+It will do:

+    apt update
+    apt dist-upgrade -yy

+inside the container.

+To destroy the container, just use *lxcraft destroy*.
+It can be regenerated with *lxcraft init* again if needed.

+Finally, it is possible to run a shell inside the container just with *lxcraft shell*.